Autumn experience – Sámi guides, hiking, Aurora and glamping, August 28 – 31, 2023

 Sápmi Nature will provide all the equipment needed for outdoor eating and cooking.

-Weather in Sápmi in September
+Weather in Sápmi in August and September

 Temperature is around 5 – 15°C during daytime and down to 0°C at night, night temperatures are not a problem since we have good stoves that keeps you comfortable all night.
 We will not cancel the trip if rainy weather, just adjust the program, so water proof clothing is essential to bring.